10 Essential Home Visit Safety Tips

 Dress sensibly, wearing clothing that doesn’t hinder your ability to get away in a hurry.
 Avoid high-heel footwear and carrying large bags.
 Jewelry could attract unwanted attention so it’s best to keep this hidden, or better still avoid wearing it altogether.

-6. Study your environment and do a mini risk assessment
+6. Study your environment and do a dynamic assessment

 Arrive early and observe your surroundings from the safety of your vehicle.
 Note the exits, observe who is present and look for any possible dangers, such as dogs.
 Assess how easily you’d be able to leave in an emergency.